wparks08/pocket-notes/README.md

 npm install
 ```

 Then, create a file named `.env` in the root of the project.
-Supply the following variable:
+Supply the following variables:

 ```
 CLIENT_SECRET

+MONGODB_URI
+MONGODB_USER
+MONGODB_PASS
 ```
+- `CLIENT_SECRET` can be any string.
+- Variables prefixed with `MONGODB` are your database connection strings.
+Refer to your Mongo instance/cluster (local, Atlas, etc.) for these variables.

 To make sure everything is set up correctly, `npm start` from the root directory.
 This will launch the Express server and React app concurrently.